wbibile/httpake/README.md

 HttPake
 =======

-HttPake is a HTTP authentication scheme, it is pronounced "HTTP pack".
-This repository contains multiple Java projects which, includes an example HTTP client and, a servlet filter for handling HttPake authentication.
+HttPake is a prototype HTTP authentication scheme to use Password Authenticated Key Exchange (PAKE) to authenticate users.
+The current implementation uses raw Diffie-Hellman, due to weakness in security this will be cahenged to use a more secure PAKE protocol such as SRP (Secure Remote Password),

 Features